ScryEngineering/scrygroup.com/content/services/natural-language-processing.md

 - Run chat bots that greet visitors to your website, which can help connect people with the information they need more effectively in some circumstances

 Natural Language Processing plays a critical role in interactions between humans and machines.
-It often overlaps with [machine learning] (/services/machine-learning/).
+It often overlaps with [machine learning](/services/machine-learning/).
 Recent progress in Natural Language Processing, machine learning and data science means we can write programs to translate, analyze and summarize text.